eltreum0/eltruism/Latest.md

 Updated BigWigs profile
 Updated Hekili skin
 Updated SimC skin
-Fixed an issue with the EltreumWorldCombatFriendly Nameplate Style Filter where some nameplates could disapper inside instances
+Fixed an issue with the EltreumWorldCombatFriendly Nameplate Style Filter where some nameplates could disappear inside instances
 Fixed an issue where Item Deletion stopped working in Mists of Pandaria due to a Blizzard change
 Fixed an issue where ElvUI Skin was missing on some buttons such as Actionbars and Bags
 Fixed an issue with a missing Atlas for the Pool of Mixed Monstrosities